Home / Health Insurance / Articles / Covid 19 / COVID-19 booster dose in India: Eligibility & registration

 Yes, they both refer to the same immunity-boosting substances.
 In India, the booster dose is also called a “precautionary dose”.

-If you fulfil the previously mentioned eligability criteria, you should take the COVID-19 vaccine to strengthen your immune response.
+If you fulfil the previously mentioned eligibility criteria, you should take the COVID-19 vaccine to strengthen your immune response.
 However, if you are in doubt because you suffer from a medical condition, consult your doctor and make a decision accordingly.

 If you are eligible for receiving a COVID-19 booster shot, you can log in to the CoWIN portal and locate a vaccination centre that is accessible to you.